-You finally have the right air compressor for your industrial application, and it seems to be working great.
-However, unless you understand how to read the pressure gauge on an industrial air compressor, you can’t really know if it’s doing the job it’s supposed to.
+You finally have the right air compressor for your industrial application, and it seems to be working flawlessly.
+However, unless you understand how to read the pressure gauge on an industrial air compressor, you can’t be sure if it’s doing the job it’s supposed to.
 If it’s not, you may not find out before it’s too late.
 Here’s the information you need on how to read an air compressor pressure gauge and what to do if you don’t like what you see.

-How to Read an Air Compressor Gauge, and Why It’s Important
+- Why It’s Important to Know How to Read an Air Compressor Gauge

 What Are Proper Air Compression Levels?

 Optimal industrial air compression levels will depend upon the size of your air compressor and the specific application in which you are using the air compressor.
 If you call The Titus Company, one of our experts can help you establish what the right compression levels are for your air compressor.

 Air compressors are useful in a range of industries for various applications.
 In the automotive industry, air compressors power the robotic arms that piece heavy auto-body parts together along production lines.
 Pressurized air also powers the pneumatic tools workers use to fasten auto parts into place.
 At the end of the line, compressed air plays a critical role in the sanding and painting functions that place the finishing touches on newly assembled automobiles.